There are three types of sleep apnea: obstructive, central, and mixed.

 To see if we’re the right fit for you, contact us to schedule a consultation.

-Our sleep apnea office is located in Tacoma, WA and sees patients from all over Pacific Northwest, including Ruston, Spanaway, Gig Harbor, Lakewood, University Place, Fircrest, Olympia, Puyallup, Federal Way, Fife, and Port Orchard.
+Our sleep apnea office is located in Tacoma, WA and sees patients from all over the Pacific Northwest, including Ruston, Spanaway, Gig Harbor, Lakewood, University Place, Fircrest, Olympia, Puyallup, Federal Way, Fife, and Port Orchard.